chef/knife-azure/docs/ASM.md

                 --connection-user 'jetstream'
                 --connection-password 'jetstream@123'

-These options may also be configured from knife.rb, as in this example:
+These options may also be configured from config.rb, as in this example:

     knife[:azure_subscription_id] = 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx'
     knife[:azure_mgmt_cert] = '/path/to/your/mgmtCert.pem'